renatolinsdigital/digital-book-store/README.md

 # DigitalBookStore by Renato Lins

 A simple store app made with React.
+You can check the application working here: https://digitalbookstore.netlify.app.

 ## How the application looks like